manuelcastroFau/simpleStock/README.md

 ### 1. User Stories (Required and Optional)

 **Required Must-have Stories**
-* User logs in to access previous chats and preference settings
-* User picks what their favorite artist/genre/etc. (Think Spotify interface)
-* Matches have a chat window to get to know each other, with the ability to skip music and unmatch (Tinder Style).
-* Profile pages for each user
-* Settings (Accesibility, Notification, General, etc.)
-*
--User will be able to sign up.
+* User will be able to sign up.
--User will be able to login.
+* User will be able to login.
--User will have a profile.
+* User will have a profile.
--User will have a list of stocks.
+* User will have a list of stocks.
--User will be able to see historical prices of a stock.
--User will be able to follow news of a specific stock.
+* User will be able to follow news of a specific stock.

 **Optional Nice-to-have Stories**
+* User will be able to see historical prices(1day, 1 week, 1 month , 1 year) of a stock on a chart.

--User will be able to add all their stock purchases from other platforms to this app and track everything in one place -Users can perform technical analysis on stock prices.
+* User will be able to add all their stock purchases from other platforms to this app and track everything in one place
+* Users can perform technical analysis on stock prices.
--User can view prices of options price chains.
+* User can view prices of options price chains.
--User can see get notifications of sudden price changes.
+* User can see get notifications of sudden price changes.
--Comment section under each stock to have discussions from all users and collect market sentiments and show predictions.
+* Comment section under each stock to have discussions from all users and collect market sentiments and show predictions.

 **Stock Info**

--Prices of the stock.
+* Price of the stock.
--Name of the company.
--Price By Period.
--weekly.
--monthly.
--yearly.
--Dividends
--Last key is the recent dividend we will show last dividend amount and date.
--News.
--Latest 3 news of the company.
+* Name of the company.
+* Dividends
+* News.

 ### 2. Screen Archetypes
 [Login Screen]